A Treatise on Differential Geometry and its role in Relativity Theory: Curves on a manifold : Tangent spaces

-ii) $X_P (fg)=g(P)X_P f + f(P)X_P g$~~(Leibnitzian property)\\ for all $f$, $g$ $\in F(P)$ and $a$, $b$ $\in R$.\\\\ \underline{Note:} Each function $X_P: F(P)\rightarrow \mathbb{R}$, defined above cannot be a tangent vector to some curve at $P$ unless it is a linear function and satisfies Leibnitz product rule.\\\\ The set of all tangent vectors to $M$ at $P$ is a vector space over $\mathbb{R}$.
+\underline{Note:} Each function $X_P: F(P)\rightarrow \mathbb{R}$, defined above cannot be a tangent vector to some curve at $P$ unless it is a linear function and satisfies Leibnitz product rule.\\

+The set of all tangent vectors to $M$ at $P$ is a vector space over $\mathbb{R}$.
 This vector space is called the tangent space and is denoted by $T_P(M)$.
-The dimension of the tangent space is same as that of the manifold itself.\\\\ A \underline{vector field} $X$ on $M$ is a rule that associates to each point $P \in M$, a vector $X_P \in T_P(M)$.
-Thus, if $f \in F(M)$, the set of all differentiable functions on $M$, then $Xf$ is defined to be a real-valued function on $M$ as
+The dimension of the tangent space is same as that of the manifold itself.\\